 Put yourself in other people’s shoes.

 Every couple of weeks I visit an elderly gentleman in Glasgow as part of a befriending programme.

-I’m there to make sure he has someone to talk to, which I’m told makes a big difference to his life and his mental health.
+I’m there to make sure he has someone to talk to, which I’m told makes a big difference to his life.

-Sometimes we’ll talk about the war.
-Sometime it’s what’s on TV tonight.
+Sometimes we’ll talk about the war, sometimes it’s what’s on TV tonight.

 But I believe the main reason he likes me visiting is that I listen to him – and I let him finish.

 I’ve learned about WWII, fixed bayonets, rifles, shotguns, concentration camps and evacuation efforts.

 He’s told me the best place to hide in a terrace during the Blitz and how to approach an unexploded mortar bomb.

 If I interrupted him or talked about myself, all of the above would simply be a mystery.

 When people speak to you, they want to be heard.